 - 1) East Camp bedrock wells 13;

 - 2) East Camp mines 6;

-- 3) East Camp alluvial wells within the active mine area -22;
+- 3) East Camp alluvial wells within the active mine area 22;

-- 4) East Camp alluvial wells outside the active mine area 16;
+- 4) East Camp alluvial wells outside the active mine area 16:

 - 5) Bedrock wells outside active mine area 4;

-- 6) West Camp mines -3;
+- 6) West Camp mines 3;

-- 7) West Camp wells -6;
+- 7) West Camp wells 6;

 - 8) Outer Camp mines 2; and

 - 9) Outer Camp wells 2.

-The 1994-ROD and 2002 CD both established critical maximum water levels (CWLs) for the East Camp bedrock system and West Camp bedrock system, while the 2002 CD specified compliance points that groundwater levels could not exceed.
-In the East Camp bedrock system, the maximum water level cannot exceed an elevation of 5,410-ft (mean sea level (msl), USGS datum), while in the West Camp bedrock system, the maximum water level cannot exceed an elevation of 5,435-ft msl (USGS datum).
+The 1994 ROD and 2002 CD established separate critical maximum water levels (CWLs) for the East Camp bedrock system and West Camp bedrock system, while the 2002 CD specified compliance points that ground water levels could not exceed.
+In the East Camp bedrock system, the maximum water level cannot exceed an elevation of 5,410-ft (mean sea level (msl), USGS datum) at any of the eight compliance points, while in the West Camp bedrock system, the maximum water level cannot exceed an elevation of 5,435-ft msl (USGS datum) at well BMF96-1D.
 The compliance points in the East Camp consist of the following mine shafts and bedrock monitoring wells:

 - 1) Anselmo

 - 2) Granite Mountain

 - 3) Kelley

 - 4) Pilot Butte

 - 5) Belmont Well #2

-- 6) Well A
+- 6) Bedrock Well A

-- 7) Well C
+- 7) Bedrock Well C

-- 8) Well G
+- 8) Bedrock Well G

-The West Camp compliance point is well BMF96-1D.
 In addition to the compliance point stipulations, water levels in the East Camp bedrock system must be maintained at a level lower than the West Camp water levels.
 (Refer to the CD and Explanation of Significance Differences to see the entire scope of activities addressed in the CD and an explanation of differences from items contained in the 1994 ROD.)

 The CD addressed all current and future activities relating to the BMFOU and reimbursed EPA and DEQ for past costs associated with the site.
-Funding for the continuation of the long-term ground-water, surface-water, and Berkeley Pit/Continental Pit monitoring were included in the CD.
+Funding for the continuation of the long-term ground water, surface water, and Berkeley Pit/Continental Pit monitoring were included in the CD.
 The monitoring performed by the MBMG is under the direction of DEQ and EPA.
-British Petroleum/Atlantic Richfied Company (BP/ARCO) and the Montana Resources Group agreed in the CD to be responsible for all costs associated with the design, construction, operation, and maintenance of a water-treatment plant for treating HSB, Berkeley Pit, and other contaminated waters associated with the site.
+British Petroleum/Atlantic Richfield Company (BP/ARCO) and the Montana Resources Group agreed in the CD to be responsible for all costs associated with the design, construction, operation, and maintenance of a water-treatment plant for treating HSB, Berkeley Pit, and other contaminated waters associated with the site.

-The present study is the eleventh such report, summarizing 25 years of data collection.
+The present study is the twelfth such report, summarizing 26 years of data collection.
 Notable changes and a comparison of trends for water levels and water quality are discussed.
-This report does not present a detailed overview of the history of mining on the Butte Hill, nor the Superfund processes that have followed since the EPA designated the flooding underground Butte Mines and Berkeley Pit a Superfund site in 1987.
+This report does not present a detailed overview of the history of mining on the Butte Hill, nor the Superfund processes that have been followed since the EPA designated the flooding underground Butte Mines and Berkeley Pit a Superfund site in 1987.
 The reader is referred to the Butte Mine Flooding RI/FS, Butte Mine Flooding ROD, Butte Mine Flooding CD, and MBMG Open-File Report No. 376 for greater detail and information about the site.